 - Keep showers short – hot water usage accounts for around 21% of your energy bill, so having shorter showers can result in big savings in the long run.

 - Use a draft stopper – if cold air is getting in, warm air is getting out.
 Invest in door seals, draft-proofing strips and door snakes to stop heat escaping and reduce your heating costs by up to 25%.

-- Close your curtains – shutting curtains or blinds is an easy way to stop heat escaping, more than 33% of winter heat can leak out through windows.
+- Close your curtains – shutting curtains or blinds is an easy way to stop heat escaping.
+Windows can let more than 40% of your winter warmth leak out of your home.